Explaining the inexplicable

 Often, when consumers can't explain something, there is some transcendental force involved that is greater than human agency.
 Cough medicine appears to work because consumers associate any positive changes they experience to the medicine.
 That, in turn, is because culturally they have been "trained" to have faith in the idea of "progress" embodied in institutions like science and medicine which are perceived to transcend the fallible human state.
 Like the divine beings of the Dreamtime or ancestor spirits, transcendental concepts like "progress" exist in a place apart from the mundane and provide consumers with a locus of faith and belief against the capricious nature of the everyday.

 Of course, transcendent concepts don't go unchallenged and the hegemony of medicine is far from monolithic.
 For example progress's nemesis and sometime victim can be seen as the concept of "nature".
 The growth of nature as a transcendental concept can be seen in the concerns over climate change, in the form of organic and green products and in medicine the rise of alternative health practices such as homeopathy.
 There was great uproar when homeopathy became available from the NHS last year, but it marks a significant shift in our culture's allegiance to nature.

 Magical thinking helps us answer some important questions that are effectively taboo for western consumers to answer for themselves.
 They can also aid us in developing brands that play to the strengths of these apparently irrational behaviours by revealing the logic behind their existence.

-Founder and Semiotics Strategist, The Answer: Strategy Culture Semiotics
+Founder, The Answer: Strategy Culture Semiotics